gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 correctly, please read the [Troubleshooting  Replication](#troubleshooting-replication) and fix it before proceeding with Sentinel setup.

-### Sentinel
+### Configuring Sentinel

 You must have at least `3` Redis Sentinel servers, and they need to be each in a independent machine.
-You can install them in the same machines you installed the other `3` Redis servers.
+You can configure them in the same machines where you've configured the other Redis servers.

-This number is required for the consensus algorithm to be effective in the case of a failure.
-You should always have and `odd` number of Sentinel nodes provisioned.
+This number is required for the consensus algorithm to be effective in the case of a failure. **You should always have and `odd` number of Sentinel nodes provisioned**.

-Here is a simple explanation on how Sentinel handles a failover:
+#### How sentinel handles a failover

-When a number of Sentinels (`quorum` value) agree the fact the `master` is not reachable, the **majority** of the sentinels must elect a temporary Sentinel `leader`, that will be responsible to start the failover proceedings.
+If (`quorum` value of) Sentinels  agree the fact the `master` is not reachable, Sentinels will try to elect a temporary `Leader`.
+The **Majority** of the Sentinels must agree to start a failover.

+If you don't have the **Majority** of the Sentinels online (for example if you are under a network partitioning), a failover **will not be started**.

-As an example, for a cluster of `3` Sentinels, at least `2` must agree on a `leader`.
-If you have total of `5` at least `3` must agree on the leader.
+For example, for a cluster of `3` Sentinels, at least `2` must agree on a `Leader`.
+If you have total of `5` at least `3` must agree on a `Leader`.

-The `quorum` is only used to detect failure, not to elect the `leader`.
+The `quorum` is only used to detect failure, not to elect the `Leader`.

 Official [Sentinel documentation](http://redis.io/topics/sentinel#example-sentinel-deployments)
 also lists different network topologies and warns againts situations like